Integrating Codacy with your Git workflow#

 If you want to use code coverage to block merging pull requests that don't meet your standards, make sure that you enable the rule Diff coverage is under or Coverage variation is under.
 This is required for Codacy to report the coverage status directly on your pull requests.

-2. Enable the option Status checks (GitHub) or Pull request status (GitLab and Bitbucket)
+Make sure you enable the option Status checks (GitHub) or Pull request status (GitLab and Bitbucket).

 Tip